 If riding a train is more your style, head to the Yosemite Mountain Sugar Pine Railroad, which offers three different kinds of rides on two operating steam engine train locomotives ⎯ a 30-minute excursion, a 1-hour ride and the Moonlight Special, a 3-hour evening that includes a BBQ dinner, a train ride, campfire sing along and entertainment.

-Or indulge in the Old West feel of this area and go for a horse ride with a Yosemite area cowboy with Yosemite Trails Saddle and Sleigh Camp.
+Or indulge in the Old West feel of this area and go for a horse ride with a Yosemite area cowboy with Yosemite Trails Saddle Camp.
 The outfit offers one-and-two-hour trail rides, as well as a half-day ride.
 Come dressed in closed-toe shoes and long pants.
 Riders must be 7 and older and reservations are strongly recommended.

 Sleep in Oakhurst